Waleedmohammed/pet-api-test/README.md

 ## What_is_not_covered
 Below testing activities were not covered in scope of this framework:
-1. Security Testing : it is important testing activity which needs to be considered to make sure that API can handle possible security breaches like sql injections .
+1. *Security Testing* : it is important testing activity which needs to be considered to make sure that API can handle possible security breaches like sql injections .
 OWASP can be used as reference fo applying some security checks
-2. Performance Testing : one vital non-functional testing activity which needs to be considered to make sure that our API can handle expected load on Production
+2. *Performance Testing* : one vital non-functional testing activity which needs to be considered to make sure that our API can handle expected load on Production
+3. *Unit Testing* : I observed that there is no unit tests exist on application project , It is really important to have sufficient unit tests this will help to catch potential bugs as much as possible in early development phases
+4. *Integration Testing*: The API integration with other interfaces should be tested to make sure that both interfaces can communicate to each other as expected

 ## How_To_Run_Tests